Stay to the end for a list of NICU cuddler programs so that you can find out if there is one near you and how to apply.

 Other babies with mild cases of NAS can be treated without medicine.
 Even if they are not given medicines, babies with NAS need to be watched for symptoms in the NICU for some time.

 For all the babies, a big chunk of getting better will involve treatment other than medicines.
 This treatment includes gentle handling, feeding on demand, and extra mindfulness in not waking up the sleeping baby.
 Swaddling decreases the stimuli that make the baby feel uncomfortable, lessens the crying time, and allows them to sleep with fewer interruptions.
-Environment is controlled to keep dim lights and low noise around the recovering baby.
+The environment is controlled to keep dim lights and minimal noise around the recovering baby.

 Family’s Touch is the Most Important